 Dear Thyroid Patients: If you have thyroid gland failure--primary hypothyroidism--your doctor is giving you a dose of levothyroxine that normalizes your thyroid stimulating hormone (TSH) level.
 Abundant research shows that this practice usually does not restore euthyroidism--sufficient T3 effect in all tissues of the body.
 It fails particularly badly in persons who have had their thyroid gland removed.
-TSH is not a thyroid hormone and is not an appropriate guide to thyroid replacement therapy.
+Unfortunately, the medical profession has clung to the misleading TSH test since the some physicians decided to do so in the 1970s.
+Doctors are taught that hypothyroidism is a high TSH--when it is, in fact, the state of inadequate T3-effect in some or all tissues.
+They are taught wrong.
+TSH not a thyroid hormone and is not an appropriate guide for either the diagnosis or treatment of hypothyroidism.
 The hypothalamic-pituitary secretion of TSH did not evolve to tell physicians what dose of inactive levothyroxine a person should swallow every day.
 A low or suppressed TSH on replacement therapy is not the same thing as a low TSH in primary hyperthyroidism.
 IF you continue to suffer from the symptoms of hypothyroidism, you have the right to demand that your physician give you more effective T4/T3 (inactive/active) thyroid replacement therapy.
 Your physician can either add sufficient T3 (10 to 20mcgs) to your T4 dose, or lower your T4 dose while adding the T3.
 The most convenient form of T4/T3 therapy, with a 4:1 ratio, is natural desiccated thyroid (NDT-- Armour, NP Thyroid, Nature-Throid).
-If you have persistent symptoms, ask your physician change you to NDT and adjust the dose to keep the TSH at the bottom of its range-- when you have the blood drawn in the morning prior to your daily dose.
+If you have persistent symptoms, ask your physician change you to NDT and adjust the dose to keep the TSH at the bottom of its range.
+The physician cannot object.
 This may be sufficient treatment, but IF you continue to have persisting hypothyroid symptoms, and no hyperthyroid symptoms, ask your physician to increase the dose to see if your symptoms will improve, even if the TSH becomes low or suppressed.
 You can prove to your physician that you're not hyperthyroid by the facts that you have no symptoms of hyperthyroidism and your free T4 and free T3 levels are normal in the morning, prior to your daily dose.
 They may even be below the middle of their ranges.
 Your free T3 will be high for several hours after your morning T4/T3 dose, but this is normal with this therapy and produces no problems.
 You should insist that testing be done prior to your daily dose, as recommended by professional guidelines.
 If you have central hypothyroidism, the TSH will necessarily be low or completely suppressed on T4/T3 therapy.
 In all cases, your physician must treat you according to your signs and symptoms first, and the free T4 and free T3 levels second.

-If you cannot obtain the sex-hormone, thyroid, or adrenal care from your primary care physician, call local compounding pharmaices to see if they know of a physician that provides such care.
-If you cannot obtain such care locally, consider going to a Holtorf Medical Group clinic (See website).
-Fortunately there is a clinic in the Philadelphia area.
+If you cannot obtain the sex-hormone, thyroid, or adrenal care from your primary care physician, call local compounding pharmacies to see if they know of a physician that provides such care.

 Hormones are the most powerful molecules in our bodies, controlling the function, growth reproduction, metabolism, and repair of every cell.
 Our bodies require optimal hormone levels, just as they require optimal levels of essential vitanutrients: vitamins, fats, amino acids, and minerals.
 Insufficient hormone levels have been shown to contribute to many disorders and diseases--diabetes, atherosclerosis, high blood pressure, fatigue, loss of muscle strength, osteoporosis, autoimmune diseases, cognitive decline, increased cholesterol levels, blood clots, increased belly fat, loss of libido, anxiety, depression, and some cancers.
 In addition to age-related losses, many persons have hormone insufficiencies or imbalances due to hypothalamic-pituitary dysfunction, endocrine gland failure, hormone resistance and metabolic disorders.
 Women are especially affected by hormonal disorders because their complex hormonal system is adapted to produce and feed babies; not to optimize their vitality as in men.
 Women have a much higher incidence of hypocortisolism than men (fatigue, aches, insomnia, anxiety,depression, hypoglycemia, low blood pressure, PMS/PMDD, allergies, and autoimmune diseases).
 They also have more hypothyroidism (fatigue, aches, cold hands and feet, dry skin, weight gain, constipation).
 Women then suffer complete ovarian failure at menopause.
 Women are being poorly served by the prevailing ignorance concerning hormones.

-Medicine requires an entirely different conceptual foundation: it should first and foremost try to find the biomolecular causes of all symptoms and disorders, and should attempt toaddressthe causes.
+Medicine requires an entirely different conceptual foundation: it should first and foremost try to find the biomolecular causes of all symptoms and disorders, and should attempt to address the causes.
 In many cases all that is needed is to optimize the amounts and balance of important natural molecules--among them hormones and vitanutrients.
-I call the new endocrine paradigm "Restorative Endocrinology".
+Doctors should be taught "Restorative Endocrinology".
 See my E-book for much more detailed information and advice.

 Hormone Restoration for Health and Quality of Life